 Get Help

-The important thing is the kids have someone to talk to, away from you, but also give you space to talk about what is happening.
+The important thing is the kids have someone to talk to, away from you, but to also give you space to talk about what is happening.
 Addiction recovery is not easy, especially with kids at home.

 Seek out ways to get help and find support for yourself before trying to be a superhero to the kids.
 Get everyone the help they need and you can begin to thrive on this journey.